oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 <small>Use Case - 1</small>

 If a volume is selected from the list and menu option "Snapshot --> Options" is selected, the configurations parameters specific to the volume are listed and can be updated.
-The parameter "Auto Delete" is disabled as its applicable only at system level.
+The parameter "Auto Delete" is disabled as its applicable only at system(cluster) level.

 ![](SnapshotConfiguration.png "SnapshotConfiguration.png")